- Home ›

 Buyers can order the RLX with AcuraWatch, a suite of camera-based electronic driving aids and safety features that includes adaptive cruise control with low-speed follow, collision mitigation braking system, a lane departure warning system, a blind spot information system, and a rear-view camera.

 The RLX's most direct rivals is the Lincoln MKZ, which is also a FWD/AWD "tweener" luxury sedans that offers near-full-size space for mid-size money while packing loads of technology features.
-Alternatively, potential buyers could check out smaller but more prestigious rides such as the BMW 5 Series, Mercedes-Benz E-Class and Audi A6.
+Alternatively, potential buyers can check out smaller but more prestigious rides such as the BMW 5 Series, Mercedes-Benz E-Class and Audi A6.